 Temporary Sources

-The Department may issue a single permit authorizing emissions from similar operations by the same source owner or operator at multiple temporary locations.
+DEQ may issue a single permit authorizing emissions from similar operations by the same source owner or operator at multiple temporary locations.
 The operation must be temporary and involve at least one change of location during the term of the permit.
 An affected source may not be permitted as a temporary source.
 Permits for temporary sources must include the following:

 (1) Conditions that will assure compliance with all applicable requirements at all authorized locations;

-(2) Requirements that the owner or operator notify the Department at least ten days in advance of each change in location;
+(2) Requirements that the owner or operator notify DEQ at least ten days in advance of each change in location;

 (3) Conditions that assure compliance with land use compatibility; and